nsg-ethz/p4-learning/exercises/07-Count-Min-Sketch/README.md

 In today's exercise we will implement a new probabilistic data structure.
 The Count-Min Sketch.
-As you have seen during the lecture the Count-min sketch is a probabilistic algorithm that can be used to estimate occurrences of distinct elements (similar to the counting bloom filter we saw last week).
+As you have seen during the lecture the Count-min sketch is a probabilistic algorithm that can be used to estimate occurrences of distinct elements (similar to the counting bloom filter we saw in last week lecture and previous exercise).

-To implement the count-min sketch we will use `registers` and `hash` functions as we already did last week.
+To implement the count-min sketch we will use `registers` and `hash` functions.
 This time though, we will have to define several registers and use a different hash function for each of them.
 To count packets belonging to a flow using the count-min sketch we have to hash every packet's 5-tuple (src,dst, sport, dport, proto) using N different hash functions.
 Each hash output is used to index a different register and increase its value by 1 (as you can see in the picture below).
 In order to read how many entries were counted for a given flow, we have to hash the 5-tuple, read